Integrated Sanitary Master Plan

 What is the current expected life/capacity for our sanitary systems?

-encodedream asked over 2 years ago
+encodedream asked about 3 years ago

 Thank you for your question.
 The City of Kitchener sanitary system includes a variety of systems and infrastructure that have a wide age range of longevity based on when they were installed.
 Life expectancy is based on many factors including the maintenance history of the various components and the ability to meet the servicing needs of system users.